jarusll/the-logs/index.md

 I have been spearheading React testing these days.
 I will be comfortable testing anything now.

 # 2022-01-21
-I realised alot of things didn't make sense to me because I wasn't emotionally mature enough.
+I realized a lot of things didn't make sense to me because I wasn't emotionally mature enough.

 # 2022-01-13
-I've been listening to alot of alt/rock, another genre that I like.
+I've been listening to a lot of alt/rock, another genre that I like.

 # 2022-01-12
 BALLS BALLS BALLS BALLS BALLS BALLS BALLS BALLS BALLS!!!!!